 Mustafapasa, also called Sinasos (city of the sun) by it’s Ottoman Greek residents, is a quaint Greek town.
 Unlike Ürgup and Göreme this town is not filled with hotels and tourists giving you a much more authentic experience.
 It’s architecture is also quite different; the houses have an unmistakable Hellenic style man of the houses have beautiful stone carvings specially around the doors and on balconies.
 If you visit Mustafapasa you must make a stop at The Old Greek House restaurant.
 Not only is The Old Greek House a gorgeous and well preserved example of the town’s ornate architecture but the food is also fantastic.
 The house built in the 1800’s belonged to a Greek artist and the interior if filled with beautiful frescoes that cover walls and ceilings, specially in the second floor.
 After having a delicious meal here we walked towards the main square where we visited the Church of St Helena and Constantine, this 17th century building has a gorgeous and ornate entrance, the door framed by an elaborate stone grapevine carving.

-In Sobessus you will find the only late-Roman ruins to be uncovered in Cappadocia.
+In Sobesos you will find the only late-Roman ruins to be uncovered in Cappadocia.
 Dating from the 5th century A.D. the site is a perfect stop on your way to the Sognali Valley.
-The Sobessus excavation is small and there is no entrance fee, the main attraction is a small hall with beautiful mosaic floors.
+The Sobesos excavation is small and there is no entrance fee, the main attraction is a small hall with beautiful mosaic floors.
 There is also a bath complex and other small structures.
-Sobessus is the first evidence of a full-scale Roman settlement in Cappadocia making specially interesting for history buffs.
+Sobessus is the first evidence of a full-scale Roman settlement in Cappadocia making especially interesting for history buffs.